 This directly affects our budget, since student tuition makes up more than half of our revenue of $149 million.
 Gov. McDonnell’s proposed 2013-2014 budget contains net new funding of $2.5 million for the Virginia Community College System; however, that’s spread over 23 schools, so we can’t expect to make up for all of the lost revenue.
 The General Assembly, of course, will have the final say on the governor’s budget.
 Meanwhile, we will manage through this – with vacancy savings, carryforward savings, aggressive outreach and recruitment efforts, and, as always, conservative fiscal management.

-Finally, I am excited to share with you that Theresa Bryant, vice president for workforce development, and I will be traveling as part of a higher education delegation to India in early February, at the invitation of the U.S. government and the American Association of Community Colleges.
+Finally, I am excited to share with you that Theresa Bryant, vice president for Workforce Solutions, and I will be traveling as part of a higher education delegation to India in early February, at the invitation of the U.S. government and the American Association of Community Colleges.
 The focus is on certain economic priorities identified by the Indian government.
-Our role will center on applied degree and certificate programs and workforce development.
+Our role will center on applied degree and certificate programs and Workforce Solutions.
 The governments of the U.S. and India, not TCC, are picking up the expenses.

 I wish you all great success in your academic endeavors this semester, and I will look forward to seeing another class of graduates at our 56th commencement in May.